 The schools below may not offer all types of romance languages degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It's difficult to beat University of Denver if you wish to pursue a degree in romance languages.
+It's hard to beat University of Denver if you want to pursue a degree in romance languages.
 DU is a large private not-for-profit university located in the city of Denver.
-This university ranks 3rd out of 33 schools for overall quality in the state of Colorado.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.